tungtose/learn-substrate/README.md

 - Standard `author_submitExtrinsic` is well-supported by all tooling
 - Maintains compatibility with wallets, explorers, and clients
 - Follows Substrate best practices

-### 6. **Metadata Hash Extension**

-The runtime includes `CheckMetadataHash` for transaction safety.
-For development:
-- Can be temporarily disabled in `runtime/src/lib.rs`
-- Production: Keep enabled and use compatible client versions

 ---